TylerEther/compound-tools/README.md

 The first outputted list is a list of tuples - transaction ID, account address, and amount over-accrued in the transaction.

-The second outputted list is a list of tuples - account address and total over-accrued for that address.
+The second outputted list is a list of tuples - account address, total over-accrued for that address, and their current COMP accrued.

 The total amount of over-accrued COMP across all affected accounts is also outputted following the second list.